 |January – March

-What is included/excluded in the “gas stations” category?
+What is included/excluded in the "deparment stores" category?

-What is included/excluded in the “internet/cable/phone services” category?
+What is included/excluded in the “wholesale clubs” category?

-What is included/excluded in the “Chase Pay/Android Pay/Apple Pay/Samsung Pay” category?
+What is included/excluded in the “Chase Pay” category?

 Tips for maximizing your 5 percent cash back

-- Download Chase Pay, Android Pay, Apple Pay or Samsung Pay, and add your Chase Freedom card to your mobile wallet.
-Then, pay for everyday purchases, such as groceries, apparel and dining, using your mobile wallet.
+- Download Chase Pay and add your Chase Freedom card to your mobile wallet.
+Then, pay for everyday purchases, such gas and dining out, using your mobile wallet.

 Comparing Chase and Discover bonus categories

 Chase isn’t the only card issuer that offers a 5 percent cash back bonus.
-Discover also allows cardholders to earn 5 percent cash back in categories that rotate quarterly.
+Upon enrollment, Discover also allows cardholders to earn 5 percent cash back on up to $1,500 in combined spending in categories that rotate quarterly.